adc587/ceuy3013-project-template/README.md

 The aquifer class allows an aquifer obejct to be created.
 With all the different variables for an aquifer.
 The comment in the code explains what each variable means, and how it should be input in the test.
+The test section of the code has detailed instructions.

+Code will return:

+for both unconfined and confined k (m/s) / (ft/s)
+Possible sediments and deposits

+for unconfined
+thickness before and after pumping (m) / (ft)

+for confined
+drawdown (m) / (ft)

+This code is able to do this because of a series of functions that were designed.
+These are:

 The function **solve_for_k** will solve for the hydraulic conductivity of the aquifer.
 Given all the variables are valid.